tabishfayyaz/notes-and-books/learning-rx-java.md

 The **skipUntil()** operator has similar behavior.
 It also accepts another Observable as an argument but it will keep skipping until the other Observable emits something

-- **distinct():** will emit each unique emission, but it will suppress any duplicates that follow.
-Equality is based on hashCode/equals implementation of the emitted objects.
+- **distinct():** will emit each unique emission, but it will suppress any duplicates that follow (Equality is based on hashCode/equals implementation of the emitted objects).
 - **distinctUntilChanged():** will ignore duplicate “consecutive” emissions.
 - **elementAt():** You can get a specific emission by its index specified by a Long, starting at 0, it returns a MayBe instead of a Observable because if there are fewer emissions than the sought index will be empty
 - **elementAtOrError():** return a Single and will emit an error if an element at that index is not found